This is Section 4.4 of the Imaging Resource Guide

 How is Distortion Specified?

 Distortion is typically specified as a percentage of the field height.
 Typically, ±2 to 3% distortion is unnoticed in a vision system if measurement algorithms are not in use.
-In simple lenses, there are two main types of distortion: positive, barrel distortion, where points in the field of view appear too close to the center; and negative, pincushion distortion, where the points are too far away.
+In simple lenses, there are two main types of distortion: negative, barrel distortion, where points in the field of view appear too close to the center; and positive, pincushion distortion, where the points are too far away.
 Barrel and pincushion refer to the shape a rectangular field will take when subjected to the two distortion types, as shown in Figure 2.

 Figure 2: An Illustration of Positive and Negative Distortion